wujianbin-sh/NSIS-Demo/README.md

 * What is demonstrated in this demo?
-1. how to propmt a dialog to let use input value
+1. how to propmt a dialog to let user input value
 2. store the user input value into OS's current  login user's environment.
 (Using Windows's setx command)
 3. Run the bat file which is to set environment varialbe, in a silent way. i.e no black Windows command shown while running the bat file)